 Best In-Line Spinner: Yakima Bait Worden’s Original Rooster Tail Spinner

 Worden’s Original Rooster Tail Spinner is a classic lure that has been catching freshwater game fish since the 1950s.
-According to Amazon reviewers, it works just as well now as it did when first launched.
 It comes in several different weights, but experts recommend choosing a smaller 1/32- or 1/24-ounce lure for targeting crappies.
 The in-line weighted body provides a unique spinning action, while the pulsating hackle tail hides a sharp treble hook that converts strikes into catches.
 The key to the spinner’s appeal is the blade, which sends out tempting vibrations and is made from silver, brass or copper for maximum flash.

 There are over 100 colors to choose from, each one tailored to work best in specific conditions that range from time of year to water clarity and location.
 Some, like brown trout, crawdad and frog, are realistic interpretations of natural crappie prey.
 Others, such as metallic flame tiger and glitter chartreuse, use bright colors to trigger the fish’s curiosity and encourage bites.
 UV finishes are also available.